aitorcf/PointGroupNRG/doc/Manual.md

 The optional parameter is:

 * `verbose::Bool=false`: Extra verbose output if `true`, normal verbosity if `false`.
-Mostly for testing purposes.
+Option `true` is mostly for testing purposes.

 ## `multiplets_2particles`

-This function is defined in the `modules/automatization.jl` module.
+This function is defined in `src/automatization.jl`.
 Given the Clebsch-Gordan coefficients and the one-irrep multiplet states computed in the previous step, it computes all the impurity multiplet states for a given impurity configuration.

 The function is defined as follows: